tommy-gilligan/piicodev-rs/README.md

 Do all Piico.dev pages link to Github pages: P22, P29 New units for magnetometr
-Inconsistent treatment of discontinued products
+Inconsistent treatment of discontinued products clippy should try again when config is changed, but only changes when source is changed

 ## Design Decisions